EstherSlabbert/EstherSlabbert/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+Hello.
 My name is Esther.

-I have successfully completed a Data Science bootcamp with HyperionDev.
+I have successfully completed a Data Science bootcamp with HyperionDev where I worked with Python (mostly Jupyter Notebook in the VS Code IDE), SQL, SQLite3 and a bit of Tableau to interact with data and build some projects.
-I am currently training as a Junior DevOps Engineer at Sparta Global.
+I am currently training as a Junior DevOps Engineer at Sparta Global where I have worked with a variety of tools and operating systems, including Python, VisualStudio Code, Git & GitHub, Vagrant & VirtualBox, Jenkins, Ansible, Terraform, AWS, Windows OS and Linux Ubuntu OS.

 <!-- ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=EstherSlabbert&theme=blue-green) -->